GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 <noscript>Please enable JavaScript to signup for an <a href="http://api.data.gov/">api.data.gov</a> API key.</noscript>
 {% endraw %}

-Comment posting capability of API key is available to authorized federal government entities only.

 After registration, you will need to provide this API key in the `X-Api-Key` HTTP header with every API request.

 | HTTP Header Name | Description |